 To do this, they look at content-related signals trustworthiness, authoritativeness, and expertise.

-You can attract all the visitors who are searching on the search engine, but if they are coming to your webpage just because search engine tells them you are a resource for Apple computers when you are a shop owner who is selling apples, that is not quality traffic.
+● Quality of traffic: You can attract all the visitors who are searching on the search engine, but if they are coming to your webpage just because search engine tells them you are a resource for Apple computers when you are a shop owner who is selling apples, that is not quality traffic.
 Instead, you need to attract visitors

-Once you have the right searchers (people) entering your webpages after seeing your webpage in search engine results pages (SERPs), more traffic is better.
+● Quantity of traffic: Once you have the right searchers (people) entering your webpages after seeing your webpage in search engine results pages (SERPs), more traffic is better.

 The process of optimizing elements within the webpage is called on-page SEO.
 When you do this, there are certain factors that you need to take into account.
 All these elements are something that you can control as an end-user.
 The aspects of on-page SEO are:

-Before you start doing anything with your website or on it’s, the very first thing you need to do understand is, what keywords you want to rank for.
+Before you start doing anything with your website or on its website, the first thing you need to understand is what keywords you want to rank for.
 To do this, you need to do perform keyword research.
-It might look simple but as most of the SEOs don’t get results just because of improper keyword research or no research at all.
+It might look simple, but most of the SEOs don’t get results just because of improper keyword research or no research at all.

 The components for keyword research are:

-- Search volume
+· Search volume

 Keyword research in itself is a big topic.
-So, stay tuned as I am coming up with whole new strategies for keyword research.
+So, stay tuned as I am coming up with new strategies for keyword research.

 click-through rates (CTR), it is one the most important factor of on-page SEO.
 Most of the search engines display the first 50–60 characters of the title tag.
-So, make sure you choose a title that is under 60 characters to get the most out of it.
+So, make sure you choose a title under 60 characters to get

 A brief description that summarizes the content of a webpage is called Meta description.
 They are also displayed on the search engine page results (SERP) along with your title.

 Header tags are used to help your audience to identify the headings and subheadings of your content.
 The header tags hierarchy goes from H1 to H6.
-H1 is the main heading (title) of a webpage, the H2 tag is a subheading
+H1 is the main heading (title) of a webpage, and the H2 tag is a subheading

 It is recommended

-- Use the primary keyword in URL,
+● use the primary keyword in URL,

-- Keep the URL short and
+● keep the URL short and

 ● Do not use stop words

 Image Optimization & Image Alt Text